 PREREQUISITE KNOWLEDGE NEEDED TO CREATE A THERMOMETER CHART

-A chart which shows the progress of any task is known as a THERMOMETER CHART or the PROGRESS CHART.
+A chart that shows the progress of any task is known as a THERMOMETER CHART or the PROGRESS CHART.

 Suppose there are 1000 people who need to take a survey.
 Till now, only 100 have taken it.